XPeng Stock Analysis

-In 2004, Mr. He co-founded UCWeb Inc., and served as the president of production from 2004 to 2014.
+In 2004, Mr. He co-founded UCWeb Inc. and served as the president of the production from 2004 to 2014.
 In June 2014, UCWeb Inc. was acquired by Alibaba Group.
-Mr. He received his bachelor’s degree in computer science from South China University of Technology in 1999.
+Mr. He received his bachelor’s degree in computer science from the South China University of Technology in 1999.

 Prior to founding XPeng, Mr. Xia worked at the research and development center of Guangzhou Automobile Group Co., Ltd., or GAC, a China-based automotive manufacturing company listed on the HKEx (stock code: 2238) from 2008 to 2015, where he was responsible for the development of control systems for NEVs and smart vehicles.

 Mr. Xia received his master’s degree in mechanical engineering and bachelor’s degree in automotive engineering from Tsinghua University in 2008 and 2006, respectively.

 Mr. Tao He, apart from being a Co-founder, serves as Director and Senior Vice President.

 Prior to founding XPeng, Mr. He worked at the research and development center of GAC from 2011 to 2015, where he built an autonomous driving team, and he was responsible for the development of new energy control systems and involved in the development of GAC’s first model of NEV.